PrezzyCh/Collate-Animation-Library/README.md

 # Collate Animation Library <V0.1.0>
-A simple solution for subdivided animations allowing for ease of call and compatability with GS Animation Blend.
+A simple solution for subdivided animations allowing for ease of call, priorities, blending.
 > [!NOTE]
 > This script is in beta and is under active development and testing.
 Please submit any bug reports if you find any bugs, thx!